apache/nuttx-apps/examples/README.txt

   user-space program.
 As a result, this example cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_NUTTX_KERNEL).

+examples/usbterm
+^^^^^^^^^^^^^^^^

+  This example implements a little USB terminal.. more of a USB "chat" edited lines are received from the remote host connected via USB serial and echoed out the target serial console.
+Edited lines from the local target serial console are received and forwarded to the remote host via USB serial.

+  Configuration options:

+  CONFIG_EXAMPLES_UBSTERM_BUILTIN - Build the usbterm example as an NSH
+    built-in command.
+NOTE:  This is not fully functional as of this writing..
+It should work, but there is no mechanism in place yet to exit the USB terminal program and return to NSH.
+  CONFIG_EXAMPLES_USBTERM_BUFLEN - The size of the input and output
+    buffers used for receiving data.
+Default 256 bytes.

+  If CONFIG_USBDEV_TRACE is enabled (or CONFIG_DEBUG and CONFIG_DEBUG_USB, or
+  CONFIG_USBDEV_TRACE), then the example code will also manage the USB trace output.
+The amount of trace output can be controlled using:

+  CONFIG_EXAMPLES_USBTERM_TRACEINIT
+    Show initialization events
+  CONFIG_EXAMPLES_USBTERM_TRACECLASS
+    Show class driver events CONFIG_EXAMPLES_USBTERM_TRACETRANSFERS
+    Show data transfer events CONFIG_EXAMPLES_USBTERM_TRACECONTROLLER
+    Show controller events
+  CONFIG_EXAMPLES_USBTERM_TRACEINTERRUPTS
+    Show interrupt-related events.

+  Error results are always shown in the trace output

+  Other relevant configuration options:  CONFIG_CDCSER selected by the Prolifics emulation (not defined) and the CDC serial implementation (when defined).
+CONFIG_USBDEV_TRACE_INITIALIDSET.

 examples/wget
 ^^^^^^^^^^^^^